-In 2005 Toby Purser founded the Orion Orchestra, a stepping-stone orchestra for the most talented musicians leaving music college, and has developed it into one of London's great orchestral successes, receiving glowing reviews and recognised as a leading organisation for young musicians.
+In 2005 Toby Purser founded the Orion Orchestra, a stepping-stone orchestra for the most talented instrumentalists leaving music college and has developed it into one of London's great orchestral successes, receiving glowing reviews and recognised as a leading organisation for young musicians.
 Now performing over a dozen concerts per year in all of London’s most prestigious venues, he recently toured with them to Singapore as part of the Shaw Foundation’s ‘Ones to Watch’ Series at the Yong Siew Toh Conservatoire.
-Together, they have worked with soloists including Nicola Benedetti, Susan Gritton, Tasmin Little, Joanna MacGregor, Alwyn Mellor, Dame Ann Murray, Teo Gheorghiu, Martin Grubinger, Guy Johnston, Jack Liebeck, Julian Lloyd-Webber, Dennis O’Neill and Valeriy Sokolov.
-Toby Purser initiated a Composers' Prize, a Young Conductors' Award and a Great Young Soloists series.
-His debut CD with the orchestra was released in 2010, with critical acclaim praising his “passionate but finely nuanced” conducting.
+Together, they have worked with soloists including Nicola Benedetti, Susan Gritton, Tasmin Little, Joanna MacGregor, Alwyn Mellor, Dame Ann Murray, Teo Gheorghiu, Martin Grubinger, Guy Johnston, Jack Liebeck, Julian Lloyd-Webber, Dennis O’Neill, Valeriy Sokolov and Simon Trypceski.
+Toby Purser also initiated a Composers' Prize, a Young Conductors' Award and a Great Young Soloists series.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.